CyrilSLi/tpov/docs/en/source/troubleshooting.md

 ## Other

 If you encounter an issue not listed here or need further assistance, please open an issue on the [GitHub repository](https://github.com/CyrilSLi/tpov).
-Provide as much detail as possible, **including the error message, the command you ran, your GPX file, and configuation files (e.g.** `match_params.json`**)**.
+Provide as much detail as possible, **including the error message, the command you ran, your GPX file, video metadata (if applicable), and configuation files (e.g.** `match_params.json`**)**.